j-tyr/markdown-cv/index.md

 Software Engineer

 ## Career objectives
-- To further develop experience producing commercial software, drawing on mathematical expertise.
+To further develop experience producing commercial software, drawing on mathematical expertise.
-- Continue ongoing promotion of Sustainability initiatives and research within the Digital space.
+Continue ongoing promotion of Sustainability initiatives and research within the Digital space.

 ## Software development experience
-- Working with __C++__ in current role (and in former Research Fellow role) as well as the __Qt__ toolkit.
+Working with __C++__ in current role (and in former Research Fellow role) as well as the __Qt__ toolkit.
-- Extensive use of __MATLAB__ during PhD.
+Extensive use of __MATLAB__ during PhD.
-- Familiarity with __Javascript__, __Julia__, and __Python__ through intermittent project work and personal use.
+Familiarity with __Javascript__, __Julia__, and __Python__ through intermittent project work and personal use.

 ## Current role

+`Nov 2019 - Present`
-### Software Developer at Arup (Nov 2019 - Present)
+__Software Developer at Arup__
-- Primary developer for Oasys REPORTER, a tool for automatically generating reports from finite element analysis results.
+Primary developer for Oasys REPORTER, a tool for automatically generating reports from finite element analysis results.
-- Engaged in full-stack development using C++ and the Qt toolkit.
+Engaged in full-stack development using C++ and the Qt toolkit.

-### Major responsibilites
+__Major responsibilites__
 - developing new enhancements,
 - fixing existing bugs,
 - designing QA tests,